 The information contained on this website is for informational purposes only.
 All sites monitored are natural waterbodies and contaminants are present from a wide variety of sources!
 Local conditions fluctuate, sometimes dramatically, and especially after rainfall events.
-The results displayed above are only representative of the exact time, date and location at which the sample was taken and do not represent the water quality between sampling events or at other locations nearby on the river.
+The results displayed above are only representative of the exact time, date, and location at which the sample was taken and do not represent the water quality between sampling events or at other locations nearby on the river.
 Users of this data should not assume that a “low” E. coli level means that it is necessarily safe or risk-free to make contact with the water.
 E. coli is not the only contaminant of concern for recreational users, and is used merely as an indicator of potential fecal contamination.
-Coosa Riverkeeper, Inc., their employees, and agents can provide no guaranty of water safety and, as such, the user assumes all risks associated with the use of this data and swimming in the Coosa River Basin.
+Coosa Riverkeeper, Inc., their employees, and agents can provide no guarantee of water safety and, as such, the user assumes all risks associated with the use of this data and swimming in the Coosa River Basin.
 SWIM AT YOUR OWN RISK!

 Our results only represent a small bottle full of water just below the surface at one instant in time in a large river that is constantly changing.
 River conditions fluctuate on daily and seasonal cycles.
 They change dramatically during rain events or pollution events.
 Generally you will observe that through the hot, dry spells of summer, the results don’t really change a whole lot week to week.
 However, if it rains after we collect a sample, river conditions will certainly change.
 Typically they change for the worse, and the extent to which they worsen depends on a lot of factors particular to each site (some sites worsen dramatically, other sites only worsen a small amount).
 Unfortunately we only have the resources to monitor each of these sites one day a week.
-We cannot guarantee that water quality conditions are similar to our posted results beyond the date, time and location at which our samples were collected.
+We cannot guarantee that water quality conditions are similar to our posted results beyond the date, time, and location at which our samples were collected.
 You can help us collect more samples by donating to Coosa Riverkeeper!
-This project is made available to the general public only because of our dues-paying members.
+This program is made available to the general public only because of our sponsors, foundations, and dues-paying members.
 Thank them by joining them!